xdaolincoln/zama-blackjack/README.md

 ## 📦 Project Structure

 The project consists of:
-1.  **Contracts**: A Hardhat project containing the FHE Blackjack Smart Contract
+1.  **Contracts**: A Hardhat project containing the BlindJack Smart Contract
 2.  **Frontend**: A React (Vite) application with in-app wallet and game interface

 ## 🛠️ Setup Instructions